Arkay-1248/Do-Not-Go-Gentle/Readme.md

 AVO is aimed at mid-tier machines so a system similar to the following is advised:

 ### 1080p
-- CPU: AMD Ryzen 5 3600 or Intel equivalent
+- CPU: Modern Quad or Hex core processor (R5 2600/i5-8600k or better)
 - RAM: 16GB DDR4
 - Drive: SSD
 - GPU: 6GB GPU such as 1660TI or 5600XT (4GB GPU may be able to run it, but 6GB **stongly recommended**)

 ### 1440p
-- CPU: AMD Ryzen 7 5800x or Intel Equivalent
+- CPU: Modern Hex or Octo core processor (R7 5800x/i7-10700k or better)
 - RAM: 32GB DDR4 (16GB may run it, but 32GB **strongly recommended**)
 - Drive: NVME SSD
-- 8GB GPU such as RTX 3070 or AMD Equivalent
+- 8GB GPU such as RTX 3070 or AMD Equivalent (AMD RX 500 series is **NOT** suitable for running this list at 1440p)

+### My specs

+- R7 5800x
+- 32GB DDR4 3600mhz
+- NVME M.2 PCIE 3 SSD
+- XFX Merc Rx 6800 (16GB VRAM)

+I average (uncapped) 120+ fps in interiors and 70-90fps in exteriors with the ENB on.

-Space required: Approx 100GB (Downloads included)
+Space required: Approx 115GB (Downloads included)

 ## Installation